-- 2.61 The grading of overall scores reflects the contribution the site makes towards meeting the purposes of the Green Belt.
-This ensures that, whilst the NPPF does not require all five purposes, or tests, to be met simultaneously, the extent to which a site contributes to the criterion of a specific purpose will better inform the decision for it to be removed from the Green Belt, or retained within it. - 2.62 The findings are presented in the Green Belt Assessment Table in Appendix EDP 3. - 2.63 This assessment does not include consideration of the potential of the site to address all NPPF paragraphs relating to the Green Belt.
-This is, however, provided as part of the planning statement supporting the information submitted to the LPA. - 2.64 The findings demonstrate that, out of a maximum score of 21, which would indicate that a site would be performing a strong role in achieving all Green Belt purposes, and a minimum score of 8, the site scores 13 against the current baseline, which can be described as making a limited contribution.
-Furthermore, the assessment considers the site in the context of the draft local plan proposals.
-Scores are shown in red within Appendix EDP 3 which result in a reduction in contribution to 11. - 2.65 A summary discussion of the findings in relation to each of the purposes is provided below. - Purpose 1: To Check the Unrestricted Sprawl of Large Built-up Areas - 2.66 This assessment considers how the site and its features contribute towards the openness of the Green Belt and the potential to create a permanent boundary, should it be taken out of the designation.
-The site comprises predominantly horse pasture, associated structures, temporary structures and hedgerows.
+- 2.63 The grading of overall scores reflect the contribution the site makes towards meeting the purposes of the Green Belt.
+This ensures that, whilst the NPPF does not require all five purposes, or tests, to be met simultaneously, the extent to which a site contributes to the criterion of a specific purpose will better inform the decision for it to be removed from the Green Belt, or retained within it. - 2.64 The findings are presented in the Green Belt Assessment Table in Appendix EDP 2 and the findings of the assessment for the Frog Lane parcel is contained in Appendix EDP 3. - 2.65 This assessment does not include consideration of the potential of the site to address all NPPF paragraphs relating to the Green Belt.
+This is, however, provided as part of the planning statement supporting the information submitted to the LPA. - 2.66 The findings demonstrate that, out of a maximum score of 21 (which would indicate that a site would be performing a strong role in achieving all Green Belt purposes) and a minimum score of 7, the site scores 10, which can be described as making a limited contribution.

+Purpose 1: To Check the Unrestricted Sprawl of Large Built-up Areas

+2.67 This assessment considers how the site and its features contribute towards the openness of the Green Belt and the potential to create a permanent boundary, should it be taken out of the designation.
+The site comprises a variety of land uses including housing, grazing, post and wire fencing and hedgerows.
+The site is contained by built form on all sides.
 The sense of openness is, therefore, already limited to some extent.
-Development of the site would contribute towards increasing the built form and therefore reduce the sense of openness experienced in views across the site where available.
-However, that sense of openness has already been eroded. - 2.67 The area is delineated by clearly definable boundaries that follow Warwick Road to the west, strong mature field boundaries to the north and east and the built form of the garden centre to the south.
-Most importantly the southern boundary (defined by Warwick Road) and the western boundary (defined by the garden centre) have an undisputable permanence and defensibility in preventing further development in either direction.
-The eastern boundary is also delineated in part by buildings which together with the strong hedgerow boundary create a boundary that is clearly delineated and therefore defensible but could be strengthened with further woodland/tree planting.
+Further development of the site would contribute towards increasing the built form and therefore reduce the sense of openness experienced in views across the site where available.
+However, that sense of openness has already been eroded.

+2.68 The area is delineated by clearly definable boundaries that follow Balsall Street to the north, strong vegetation and a footpath with residential and commercial development beyond to the east, the current edge of built form and buildings associated with Oakes Farm including the farm shop business to the south, and Fernhill Lane (with associated properties) along the western boundary.
+Should development be delivered in a considered manner, a defensible boundary would be created along the southern site boundary.

-- Purpose 2: To Prevent Neighbouring Towns Merging into One Another - 2.68 It is not considered that the land parcel has any function in preventing coalescence.
+Purpose 2: To Prevent Neighbouring Towns Merging into One Another